ThiagoDAraujoS/CSharp-State-Machine/README.md

 # State Machine
 ### About
 #### Description
-A base library that helps the creation of smart state machines with the use of reflections.
+A base library that helps with the creation of smart state machines with the help of System.Reflection.
-The reflection only happens only once every time a new "kind" of state machine is initialized.
+Any time a new type of state machine is instantiated, keeping it for further re-use.
-After that that state machine's data is saved for later reuse.

 ### Table of Contents
 #### [Engine](https://github.com/ThiagoDAraujoS/CSharp-State-Machine/wiki/Engine)